 The book is made up of an introduction, five chapters, and a conclusion.
 The chapters tackle the definition, origin, writing, authors, and the date of the canon (in that order) to offer an counter to the somewhat established extrinsic model (p23–4).
 Each chapter is aimed at proving a positive statement.
 Kruger’s first chapter attempts to show that the definition between canon and scripture are the same.
 Yet, while he gives definitions for canon, I could not find a definition for Scripture.
 Given ongoing discussion about the nature of Scripture (inspired? inerrant? infallible?), it would have been most helpful to have Scripture defined from the start.
 Rather, it seems Kruger is dialoguing with an unknown, or perhaps expectantly passive, partner.
 This is not the only time he does this.

 In chapter 2, “The Origins of Canon”, Kruger attempts to show that Early Christianity itself, rather than a later Christianity neatly situated in a post-Constantinian world, had the necessary seeds from which to grow the canon.
-While David Duncan’s book, Constantine’s Bible: Politics and the Making of the New Testament, is mentioned twice in the entire book, neither of which in chapter 2, it seems to be Kruger’s dialogue partner for a sizeable portion (along with Lee McDonald’s body of work).
+While David Duncan’s book, ]], is mentioned twice in the entire book, neither of which in chapter 2, it seems to be Kruger’s dialogue partner for a sizeable portion (along with Lee McDonald’s body of work).
 So, in chapter 2, Kruger aims at showing that if anything Constantine and later ecclesial authorities merely accepted that which was already established (against the silent dialogue partner).
 In this chapter he against draws heavily from an evangelical view of Church history, a history where we have well established, and authoritative, apostles.

 The next chapter attempts to answer the question of whether or not a written document would have been welcomed by the early Church.
 He answers this with remarkable skill, such remarkable skill, that if one has issues with other parts of this book, this chapter should save the volume.
 While I do not agree with Kruger that Christianity “was quite a ‘bookish’ religion from the start” I cannot understand how we can ignore the use of written documents in giving a ground to the early Church.
 His work here needs to be revisited and enjoyed.